Aaryalegend/walchand-sakal/README.md

 # Walchand Sakal Lecture Series

-## How can I edit this code?

-Follow these steps:
+## Follow these steps for local development

 ```bash
 # Clone the repository